 Throwing shade, tossing zingers, lobbing jabs.
 It’s always entertaining to hear about a superbly-delivered insult.
 Especially when we aren’t at the brunt of it!
 Here are 10 truly delightful classical music insults and music by the composers that inspired them:

 In this month’s podcast, we highlight the life and music of American composer Ferde Grofe.
 Many aren’t aware of the enormous contributions Grofe made to classical music (and jazz!) in this country, but you’ll learn all about it here!
 His music was featured in one of the most famous scenes in the beloved film, “A Christmas Story.”

 In honor of Richard Strauss‘ 150th birthday, we compiled a selection of tributes to one of his most famous works: Also Sprach Zarathustra!
-We know Also Sprach Zarathustra best from the opening sequence in Stanley Kubrick’s 1968 film 2001: A Space Odyssey, but did you know that Strauss’ music was originally intended to serve solely as placeholder sound until the film score was completed?
-Alex North, the successful Hollywood composer who was hired to write
+We know Also Sprach Zarathustra best from the opening sequence in Stanley Kubrick’s 1968 film 2001: A Space Odyssey, but did you know that Strauss’ music was originally intended to serve solely… Continue reading Also Sprach Zarathustra: The Good, the Bad, and the Ugly

 We’re highlighting Richard Wagner this month since his birthday was last week!
 His life was full of drama and his music was no less interesting.
 This episode is packed with trivia and a look at a very famous piece of music that now permeates popular culture.
 Get ready for some fun!

 Halloween is nearly here!
 Ready to be spooked?
 Modest Mussorgsky’s Night on Bald Mountain will help with that!
 Our latest podcast explores the life of Mussorgsky and one of his most famous works.